Kiran7007/Interview-Preparation/README.md

 *  **What is a Loader in Android?** <br/>
     Note: (Loader is Deprecated.
 We Have to use combination of ViewModels and LiveData instead of using Loaders) A Loader is used to fetch the data from a Content provider and cache the results across the configuration changes to avoid duplicate queries.
 Loader does it by running on separate threads and handling the lifecycle changes (so no need of asynctasks or new thread creations or manual handling of life cycle changes).
 Few implementations of Loaders like CursorLoader can implement an observer (called ContentObserver) to monitor any data changes and can then trigger a reload.

-*  **How do we save and restore an activity's state during screen screen rotation?** <br/>
-    We can use onSavedInstanceState(bundle:Bundle) to save the activity's state inside a bundle.
-Then we can use onRestoreInstanceState(bundle) to restore the state of activity.

 *  **What is AAPT?** <br/>
     AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
 AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.